 The 1541-III is a IEC based .D64 reader designed to act like a real 1541 diskdrive.
 The .D64 images or .PRG files it uses are stored on a MMC or SD-card (FAT16).
 It's small size and ease of use and trendy casing combined with the perfect display make this device a nice addition to the collection of a commodore collector.

 This project started in 2006 and is no longer being developed.

-This project is called Statere-64 "the open source balance board" it is <under development> and expected to be released in october 2020
+This project is called Statera-64 "the open source balance board" it is <under development> release date is unknown

 The Commo pad is a touchpad based device that can be used on the C64 and on your PC.
 It behaves like a KoalaPad, 1351 mouse (or a joystick) on your C64.
 And like a 2 button mouse with scrollwheel on your PC.

 The rotary dial numpad, is just a little joke.
 But it really does work as I wrote a driver for the VIC-20 and the C64 for it.
 The idea behind this project is to make an ode to the rotary dial mechanism.
 I designed a completely new rotary dial mechanism to be made with 3D printing technology and a small geared motor.